patrickfav/website-favre/content/articles/2019-04-26-a-better-way-to-protect-your-database-ids/index.md

 <a href="https://medium.com/media/2999846dec24fede05c7d05af52a674a/href">https://medium.com/media/2999846dec24fede05c7d05af52a674a/href</a>

-For more see the readme of the [Github project](https://github.com/patrickfav/id-mask).
+For more see the readme of the [GitHub project](https://github.com/patrickfav/id-mask).

 ### tl;dr

 There are many reasons why you may want to protect your internal IDs, either because they **leak business intelligence**, allow for **brute forcing** to find hidden content and may leak context of **personal information.** A possible solution is to use an additional ID column in your DB using **UUIDs** which solves many, but not all of the issues and **may not be feasible** with millions of data-sets.
 Another option is to **encrypt your IDs** to protect their value.
 There is a set of libraries called **HashIds** which tries to use this approach but currently has some major issues.
 I implemented a new approach, called **ID-Mask**, with a reference implementation in Java which supports **wide variety of data types** usually used as IDs, **strong cryptography** and also supports generation **randomized IDs**.
-The library is ready to use and can be [found on Github](https://github.com/patrickfav/id-mask).
+The library is ready to use and can be [found on GitHub](https://github.com/patrickfav/id-mask).

 [patrickfav/id-mask](https://github.com/patrickfav/id-mask)